dotnet/docs/docs/csharp/whats-new/csharp-10.md

 # What's new in C# 10.0

 > [!IMPORTANT]
-> This article discusses the features available in C# 10.0 as of .NET 6 preview 7.
+> This article discusses the features available in C# 10.0 as of .NET 6 Preview 7.
 Documenting the enhancements for C# 10.0 is in progress.
 You can check [this project](https://github.com/dotnet/docs/projects/133) for progress on documentation.

 C# 10.0 adds the following features and enhancements to the C# language: